 Upper Cervical Chiropractic and Vertigo

 When a head or neck injury occurs, even one that doesn’t seem too serious at the time, the top bone in the spine (atlas) may become misaligned.
 Such a misalignment can affect blood flow to the head as well as brainstem function.
 These factors can play key roles in vertigo occurrence.
-It is no wonder that many see the onset of vertigo following such an injury.
+It is no wonder that many see the onset of spinning sensation following such an injury.